The PRD Isn’t Dead: New Best Practices for Digital Product Development

 When Agile was first experiencing large-scale adoption in the early 2000s, it revolutionized software development and traditional ways of working.
 As a result, many staples of the Waterfall approach were seen as outmoded.
 One of these was the product requirements document (PRD).

-The PRD was once described as the “single most important document the product manager maintains” by technologists Ben Horowitz and David Weiden, but its relevance and value in product development has been hotly debated for the past two decades.
+The PRD was once described as the “single most important document the product manager maintains” by technologists Ben Horowitz and David Weiden, but its relevance and value in product development have been hotly debated for the past two decades.
 There are impassioned advocates, experts who believe it to be defunct (see this 2006 blog post from product thought leader Marty Cagan), and many others sitting on the fence.

 They all have valid points.
 My belief, though, is that the issue is not whether to use a PRD, but rather how.